tiagomapmarques/js-boilerplate/.github/STANDARDS.md

 Any component or module that is a direct child of the `app` folder (i.e. files inside the `app` folder) is a starting point for the application.
 In a PWA, there is only one.

-Any component and module should have (when applicable): the module code (`.js`), the style (`.scss`), the unit test (`.spec.js`) and the export file (`index.js`).
-This is intended for several
+Any component and module should have (when applicable): the module code (`.js` or `.ts`), the style (`.css` or `.scss`), the unit test (`.spec.js` or `.spec.ts`) and the export file (`index.js` or `index.ts`).
-reasons:
+This is intended for several reasons:
   - a component/module should be used as a blackbox
   - non-tested components/modules are easily spotted
   - adding/deleting a component/module is a clean and self-contained action

 File `name`s, and `type`s should be done in kebab-case.
 File naming rule is the following:
 `[name](.type?)(.spec?).[ext]`.
 Examples:
-  - `example.component.js` - component named `ExampleComponent`
+  - `example.component.ts` - component named `ExampleComponent`
   - `example.style.scss` - style to be imported by `ExampleComponent`
   - `example.component.spec.js` - unit tests for `ExampleComponent`
-  - `my-module.js` - module named `MyModule`
+  - `my-module.js` - service/module named `MyModule`
-  - `my-module.spec.js` - unit tests for `MyModule`
+  - `my-module.spec.ts` - unit tests for `MyModule`

-Note that `index.js` is exempt from these rules as it is the default name and extension used on javascript for "importing a folder".
+Note that `index.js` (or `index.ts`) is exempt from these rules as it is the default name and extension used on node for "importing a folder".
 This file should only import and export the component or module it pertains to.

 Any cluster of similar modules should be grouped by folder inside `app`.
 Typical examples are:
   - `containers` - components that hold state information and control its flow
   - `components` - _dumb_ components that receive information only
   - `models` - models/transformers/factories for objects
   - `services` - modules for calculations, API requests, ...
-  - `states` - modules that contain the application's state/information
+  - `state` or `store` - modules that contain the application's state

-Note that inside these folders, similar modules can and _should_ also be grouped according to their relativeness or usefulness.
+Note that these are only examples and that inside these folders, similar modules can and _should_ also be grouped according to their relativeness or usefulness.

 ### Style/Standards

 #### Components and Modules

 All imports follow these rules:
-  - Order is: packages first, then project modules, and local modules last.
+  - Order is: packages first, project modules next, and local modules last.
 There is always a blank line separating these 3 types of imports
   - Deconstructed import objects are written alphabetically.
-Types or interfaces (example: in typescript or when using Js PropTypes) are imported last when deconstructing.
+Types or interfaces (example: in typescript or when using JS PropTypes) are imported last when deconstructing.

 No module or component is imported or exported through the `default` mechanism.
-Airbnb coding standards are intended for typical Js/node packages but they do not take into account the volatility of code, features, requirements and dependencies that a frontend project has to deal with.
+Airbnb coding standards are intended for typical JS/Node packages but they do not take into account the volatility of code, features, requirements and dependencies that a frontend project has to deal with.
 For more information on the subject, see [this issue][link-eslint-issue] and [PR][link-eslint-pr].
 If there needs to be a default import (for example due to a restriction of an external library), make sure